 If you require access to a credit card facility, you'll need to apply for a new credit card in your own name.
-You may apply through our nearest branch or online awaab.com.au/loans/credit-cards.
+You may apply through your nearest AWA Alliance Bank branch or online awaalliancebank.com.au/loans/credit-cards.

-If you have any questions or would like further assistance, please contact our nearest branch or call us on 1300 056 953 to discuss your options.
+If you have any questions or would like further assistance, please contact your nearest AWA Alliance Bank branch or call us on 1300 056 953 to discuss your options.